tytydraco/yessleep/out/I_hooked_up_with_a_witch_I_met_on_a_porn_site_and_now_my_life_has_gone_to_hell.md

 Whatever, I was in after all!
 I remember taking off my shoes as she spoke to me, I don't really remember what she said, or how she said it, but I remember sipping wine on a couch with her, and the next, I was in her bed.

-I wish I had more details to go off of, but, I must have blacked out somehow during the time there.
+I wish I had more details to go off of, but, I must have blacked out somehow during my time there.
 I just remember a couple of flashes of her on top me, once she looked exactly like she did in her photo, but the next, her plump, purple colored lips, faded to a withered and dried out black, all flakey and cold like the old coals of a smoldered fire.
-Her skin hung from her body, like wax trying to run off the candle wick.
+Her skin hung from her body, like wax trying to run off of a burning candle wick.
 She looked older than anybody I had ever seen alive.

 The last thing I remember from that night, was her standing over my body inside a circle of blue candles, their tips all burning a bright orange as she mumbled something to herself.
 Finally, she mumbled something a little louder and final sounding, then all the candles went out.